Research and Monitoring

 In the 1980's Edward C. (Ted) Beedy began field investigations of tricolors with an emphasis on both the estimation of the abundance of the species and on the factors responsible for the observed nesting failures of colonies in the Central Valley.
 Shortly thereafter, William J. (Bill) Hamilton III began his field investigations.
 Bill Hamilton's work was to continue uninterrupted for 13 field seasons, through 2005, and covered a wide range of topics, including population estimation (Beedy and Hamilton suggested using volunteers to conduct a statewide survey in a 3-day interval in April to best estimate the global population of the species), productivity estimation, foraging ecology, and the phenomenon known as "itinerant breeding", whereby individuals breed once in one location and then fly northward to a different location to breed again.
-Beedy and Hamilton wrote the Birds of North America treatment of the tricolored blackbird (Beedy and Hamilton 1999).
+Beedy and Hamilton wrote the original Birds of North America treatment of the tricolored blackbird (Beedy and Hamilton 1999).

 Efforts to conserve tricolored blackbirds include:

 - annual field work to detect, monitor, and document the fates of the largest colonies to help to prioritize colonies for conservation actions, to estimate the numbers of breeding adults, to estimate the numbers of young produced (i.e. derive an estimate of colony productivity), and to identify the factors responsible for observed patterns of productivity